cstylianou98/1D_FEM_Burgers/README.md

 Follow the on-screen prompts to enter the last timestep and the preferred type of stabilization.

 ## Output
-The program computes and plots the numerical solution of the Burger Equation given initial and boundary conditions explained below.
+The program computes and plots the numerical solution of the Burgers Equation given initial and boundary conditions explained below.

 # Problem Statement